This reflection was originally published in August 2020.

 What will the coming months bring?
-Further lockdowns?
-Unknown sickness?
-What will stop the drain of lost income and the profound social unrest?
-It seems to me that everything has shifted, that I am like a boat cut loose from its moorings, victim to a merciless sea.
+Ever since Covid, it seems to me that everything has shifted, that I am like a boat cut loose from its moorings, victim to a merciless sea.

 More and more, I find myself turning to the saints.
 Their lives have become my daily comfort, their words my go-to reading, as the news of the world has become more and more disturbing.
 When I feel utterly lost, the saints center me and convict me.
 They witness to facts that challenge my prevailing fears.
 They show me that peace and freedom can be had even in the most harrowing circumstances — that darkness does not have to triumph.
 They promise that we are not alone.